Chart Color Schemes

 Canadian - Mount Clear lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Canadian Mount Clear's population, as per AreaSearch's analysis, is approximately 12,716 as of November 2025.
-This figure represents an increase of 491 people, a 4.0% rise since the 2021 Census which recorded a population of 12,225.
+Canadian Mount Clear's population, as of November 2025, is approximately 12,716.
+This figure represents an increase of 491 people since the 2021 Census, which recorded a population of 12,225.
 The growth is inferred from the estimated resident population of 12,459 in June 2024 and an additional 252 validated new addresses since the Census date.
-This results in a density ratio of 571 persons per square kilometer.
-Mount Clear's 4.0% growth since the census places it within 2.0 percentage points of the non-metro area average of 6.0%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving primary growth in the area.
+This results in a population density of 571 persons per square kilometer.
+The area's 4.0% growth since the census is comparable to the non-metro area's 6.0%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population projections indicate a significant increase in the top quartile of Australian non-metropolitan areas, with Mount Clear expected to grow by 4,423 persons by 2041, reflecting a 32.8% total increase over the 17-year period.
+By 2041, Canadian Mount Clear is projected to increase by 4,423 persons, reflecting a total increase of 32.8% over the 17-year period.

 Frequently Asked Questions - Population